geoschem/geos-chem/README.md

 We encourage GEOS-Chem users to use the Github issue tracker attached to this repository to report  bugs or technical issues with the GEOS-Chem code.

 You are also invited to direct GEOS-Chem support requests to the GEOS-Chem Support Team at geos-chem-support@as.harvard.edu.

+## License

+GEOS-Chem (and related software) is distributed under the MIT license.
+Please see the license documents LICENSE.txt and AUTHORS.txt in the root folder.

 14 Nov 2018
 GEOS-Chem Support Team